 Here Comes Summer

 One hazard that’s just around the corner is extreme summer heat.
 As the temperature rises, so does the likelihood of heat-related illnesses, which can run the gamut from an annoying heat rash to fatal heat stroke.
-Preventing dehydration is one key to keeping your body cool in a heat wave, or when your AC goes down due to a blackout or just plain bad luck.
+Remedying dehydration is one key to keeping your body cool in a heat wave, or when your AC goes down due to a blackout or just plain bad luck.
 Your body’s cooling system relies on getting plenty of fluids and the right balance of electrolytes to keep from overheating.
 This is especially important if you’re exercising, sweating heavily, or simply out in the heat for long periods.
 Sweating is an efficient way to cool your body, but sweat contains a significant amount of sodium as well as smaller amounts of potassium, calcium, and magnesium and those need to be replaced.
 An Oral Rehydration Solution like DripDrop is a fast and easy way to drink in those lost electrolytes and keep dehydration from escalating.

 Preparing for Illness

 The flu and other illnesses associated with loss of fluids can rapidly become emergencies when complications of dehydration appear.
-When you’re feeling generally terrible, some of dehydration’s classic symptoms, such as fatigue, headache, and dizziness, might not be immediately recognized as having dehydration as their cause.
+When you’re feeling generally terrible, some of dehydration’s classic signs, such as fatigue, headache, and dizziness, might not be immediately recognized as having dehydration as their cause.
 And classic miseries associated with these illnesses, like diarrhea, vomiting, and fever, are all known to sap the body of fluids.
 Having an Oral Rehydration Solution like DripDrop ORS in your medical kit is a smart move.

 You Got This

 The next time you’re stocking your emergency supply kit or medical supplies, be sure to include an Oral Rehydration Solution like DripDrop ORS.
 It can be the difference between needing professional medical assistance or keeping calm and carrying on.